Pietro Lanza di Scalea: Career

 In 1897 Lanza was elected to the Parliament where he served for seven terms until 1924.
 He was the state secretary at the Ministry of Foreign Affairs between 11 February 1906 to March 1914 with some interruptions.
 In 1920 he founded the short-lived Agrarian Party.
 He was appointed minister of war to the cabinet led by Prime Minister Luigi Facta on 26 February 1922 and was in office until 1 August 1922.
-Lanza served as the minister of the colonies in the cabinet of Benito Mussolini from 1 July 1924 to 6 November 1926.
+Lanza was named as the minister of the colonies in the cabinet of Benito Mussolini on 1 July 1924, succeeding Luigi Federzoni in the post.
+During the visit of Lanza to Libya rebels killed and wounded more than 100 Italians at Bir Tarsin.
+Lanza's term as minister of the colonies ended on 6 November 1926.
 In 1929 he was elected to the Italian Senate.

-In addition to his political offices he was a member of the Sicilian Society for Homeland History, a member of the Italian Geographic Society (1909), president of the Italian Geographic Society (1926–1928) and a member of the Roman Society of Homeland History (8 July 1936).
+In addition to his political offices Lanza was a member of the Sicilian Society for Homeland History, a member of the Italian Geographic Society (1909), president of the Italian Geographic Society (1926–1928) and a member of the Roman Society of Homeland History (8 July 1936).
+He also headed the Italian Committee for Czechoslovak Independence.